NixOS/rfcs/rfcs/0087-aarch64-tier1.md

 Elaborating on the previous alternative, create an aarch64-focused channel.
 Show there are enough resources and commitment to keep it green for half a year to a year.
 Carry on with the RFC topic once this is the case.

+## "Just use your own CI"
+Everyone needing `aarch64-linux` would then just track master on their own and build commits, which would result in a lot of wasted work that could be saved by centralizing builds (which is one of the reasons Hydra exists) and a lot of complexity for end-users.

 # Unresolved questions
 [unresolved]: #unresolved-questions